Trauma Counselling: When Your Body Still Remembers

 What if I freeze or go blank in sessions?

 That is a common trauma response.
 Christina works gently with what is happening in the moment, without forcing you to push through.
+Going blank is information, not failure.

 Can online trauma counselling still feel safe?

-Yes, for many people online work feels safer because they are in their own familiar space.
+Yes.
+For many people online work feels safer because they are in their own familiar space.
 The important part is privacy, pace and a counsellor who respects your nervous system.